toadslop/daycap/WORKFLOW.md

 ## Workflow

-1. Identify a task from TODO.md
+1. Identify an open task from TODO.md
-2. Create a new branch
+2. Create a new branch using the `git` cli
 3. Implement the change
+4. Mark the task as completed in [TODO.md](./TODO.md)
-4. Push the change
+4. Push the change to GitHub using `git`
-5. Open a PR
+5. Open a PR using the GitHub CLI (`gh`)